 As a carer, you have the right to an assessment of your needs.

 If you would like an assessment, you have two options.

-- You can have a separate carer’s assessment, usually this is called a Carer Health and Wellbeing Check.
-You can have this assessment even if the person you care for doesn’t have any care or support needs.
-The person you care for doesn’t have to agree to you having this check and doesn’t have to know about it if it isn’t appropriate.
-This check is usually carried out through Devon Carers or your GP practice.
+1. You can ask to have a separate carers’ assessment, usually this is a Carer Health and Wellbeing Check.
+You can have this assessment even if the person you care for doesn’t have any care and support needs.
+The person you care for doesn’t have to agree to you having this check, or even need to know about it if this isn’t appropriate.
+A Carer Health and Wellbeing check will usually be done through Devon Carers or your GP practice.

-- If the person you care for has a care needs assessment, you can choose to have an assessment of your needs made at the same time.
-Your needs will be looked at together in one process as a combined assessment.
-This will usually be done through social care service.
+2. If the person you care for has a care needs assessment you can choose to have an assessment of your needs at the same time.
+Your needs are looked at together in one process as a combined assessment.
+A combined assessment will usually be done through social care services.

 All carer assessments will: